-Combine the milk and 1/4 cup of the granulated sugar in a medium-sized saucepan with a heavy bottom.
+Combine the milk and ¼ cup of the granulated sugar in a medium-sized saucepan with a heavy bottom.
 Set to the side.

 In a separate medium mixing bowl, whisk together the remaining sugar, egg yolks, cornstarch, vanilla extract and salt.
 Whisk vigorously, until the mixture is combined and little bit foamy.
 Set the mixture to the side for the moment.

-Pour about 1/3 of the hot milk mixture into the egg yolk mixture, whisking the egg mixture as you pour the hot milk (this keeps the eggs from “setting” and forming lumps).
+Pour about a third of the hot milk mixture into the egg yolk mixture, whisking the egg mixture as you pour the hot milk (this keeps the eggs from “setting” and forming lumps).
 Whisk vigorously to combine.
 Slowly add the remaining milk mixture, whisking all the while.
 The mixture will be quite liquidy.